forgottentea-xx/pg_assets/README.md

 ## Configuration

-By default, all supported kinds of assets will be managed.
-To opt out of managing some kinds, configure pg\_assets like this:
+By default all supported kinds of assets will be managed.
+To opt out of managing some kinds configure pg\_assets like this:

 ```ruby
 PgAssets.config.manage_constraints = false
 ```

-This code can be put in an initializer in a rails project.
+For a rails project put this code in an initializer.

 ## WHAT IT DO
 Postgresql provides a lot of information about its assets through the `pg_catalog` schema.
 There are views for each type of asset, and functions to get more information about some assets.
 This gem is just a wrapper around that stuff to manipulate it and maintain the `assets.sql` file.
 Also there is some special sauce.